 A will’s importance is clear regardless of your personal situation.
 Without a will, you have no input about the distribution of your property after your death or the persons involved in administering the estate.
 A local court makes those decisions, and it has no authority to deviate from the state law.
 In essence, the state steps into your shoes and makes all of the decisions for you.

 This can be easily avoided with proper planning.
 By creating your will now, you can always add to the provisions or alter the document as your life evolves.
-It’s important to review your current will every five years to ensure that it’s up to date and still reflective of your future wishes.
+It’s important to review your current will every five years to be sure that it’s up to date and still reflective of your future wishes.

 This article is for informational purposes only and is not intended as an offer or solicitation for the sale of any financial product or service.
 It is not designed or intended to provide financial, tax, legal, investment, accounting, or other professional advice since such advice always requires consideration of individual circumstances.
 If professional advice is needed, the services of a professional advisor should be sought.Contact an Expert